Architectural Design Studio (ADST) 690

 Outline

-As noted above, the Diploma Project may be one of the following:
+The diploma project may be one of the following:

-- a building design with a thoroughly analyzed complex functional program that you have developed; or
+- a building design with a thoroughly analyzed complex functional program that you have developed or

-- a research project that you have initiated.
+- a research project that you have initiated

 A research project may or may not involve a design component involving a building or space in the traditional sense.
 It may include research into building science, building technology or building materials, the development of a new building typology, a prototype, a set of guidelines, a set of policies, or another architectural topic.
 You must find a suitable project that will provide an effective solution to a problem.